Avirup0612/Cab_Company_Data_Analysis/README.md

 ## Description of Datasets given by the company

-*\*Company has given both sql databases and csv files as data.
+*\*The company has given both SQL databases and CSV files as data.
 This description will give us the idea about the initial structure of the data*

 #### **trips_db :** This database contains both detailed and aggregated data on trips, passenger types, and repeat trip behavior for Goodcabs' operations across tier-2 cities.
 It organizes trip data by city, month, and day type (weekday or weekend), enabling comprehensive analysis of travel patterns, passenger demographics, and repeat usage trends.